Find out more

 - Incorporate diversity awareness training for committee board members and volunteers.

-- Showcasing and celebrating LGBT+ role models within your committee/board, volunteer workforce and participants.
+- Showcasing and celebrating LGBTQ+ role models within your committee/board, volunteer workforce and participants.

-- Encouraging people to become LGBT+ allies and ensure they are visible and active within your organisation.
+- Encouraging people to become LGBTQ+ allies and ensure they are visible and active within your organisation.

 - Supporting LGBT+ campaigns and events like Stonewall Rainbow Laces, Pride Month, LGBT+ History Month.
 For information see the Pride Sports Website for a calendar of events.

-- Considering joining an LGBT+ network (if they exist in your sport) to discuss ideas, share experiences and support inclusive change.
+- Considering joining an LGBTQ+ network (if they exist in your sport) to discuss ideas, share experiences and support inclusive change.
 Examples of existing networks include British Athletics and British Swimming.

 - Ensuring you use diverse imagery on your website, social media pages and marketing materials.

-- Incorporating LGBT+ friendly symbols and having LGBT+ friendly imagery into your website, club house and promotional material shows a clear and inclusive message.
+- Incorporating LGBTQ+ friendly symbols and having LGBTQ+ friendly imagery into your website, club house and promotional material shows a clear and inclusive message.

-- Incorporate support for LGBT+ campaigns and events in your communications.
+- Incorporate support for LGBTQ+ campaigns and events in your communications.

 - Use gender-neutral language in any communications where appropriate, for example, use of the word ‘team’ and sportsperson rather than sportsman or sportswoman.